bostontrader/okconnect/coin-xfer-treatise.md

 While you're doing this, please make sure you have any timezone issues figured out as well.

 If you try to record this transfer using a single bookkeeping transaction, that's a big ["does not compute"](https://www.youtube.com/watch?v=ZBAijg5Betw) because somebody's information is not going to match the single timestamp you have.
-But if you've recorded the transfer using more than one transaction, as described earlier, then it's easy to record all of the correct times.
+But, if you've recorded the transfer using more than one transaction, as described earlier, then it's easy to record all the correct times.

 One final wrinkle with dealing these transfers is that OKEx only reports account balances upon request.
 There's no push notification of deposits or changes in your balances available in their API so you have to poll it to observe the balances.

 So how does OKConnect fit into all this?
-That's an excellent question and we're glad you asked.
+That's an excellent question, and we're glad you asked.

 Recall that the basic purpose of OKConnect is to keep the records of OKEx and bookwerx in sync.
-OKConnect can order OKEx to do something to your account or it can detect that something has happened to your account, all via the API.
+OKConnect can order OKEx to do something to your account, or it can detect that something has happened to your account, all via the API.
 It will then make suitable transactions with bookwerx.
-Anything that involves okex _and_ bookwerx is a good task for OKConnect.
-But anything that involves okex _xor_ bookwerx is a task for other tools.
+Anything that involves okex && bookwerx is a good task for OKConnect.
+But, anything that involves !(okex && bookwerx) is a task for other tools.

 Dealing with these transfers gives us a messy boundary that we have to tread carefully.

 In order to send coin to OKEx we must first determine a receiving address at OKEx.
-But determining the address only, is a task for other tools (such as OKProbe) because bookwerx doesn't care about just an address.
+But, determining the address only, is a task for other tools (such as OKProbe) because bookwerx doesn't care about just an address.

 After we get an address we must then coax whatever coin client we're using to send the coins.
-There's no way OKConnect can deal with the bazillion different coin clients available and we're not even going to try.
+There's no way OKConnect can deal with the bazillion different coin clients available, and we're not even going to try.

 So...
 [Drumroll please...](https://www.youtube.com/watch?v=-R81ugVBLlw&t=9)